afzaljasani/aj786123.github.io/photos.md

 ---
 layout: page
-title: Projects
+title: Photos
 ---

 <p class="message">
 	Hey there!
-This is my Projects page.
-I will be updating it with any programming projects I am working on or have finished.
+This is my Photos page.
+I will be updating it with photos I have taken.
 </p>

 <div class="posts">
-    {% for post in site.projects %}
+    {% for post in site.photos %}
     <div class="post">
         <a href="{{ post.url | prepend: site.baseurl }}">
           <h1 class="post-title">